 Our strategy will be to cast a wide theological vision, and then to consider practical application in three strands of ministry: children, youth and family.
-Indeed, these are not isolated ministries, and will be presented as a seamless whole, with age appropriate and context specific practical applications provided.
+These are not isolated strands of ministry, and will be presented as a seamless whole, with age appropriate and context specific practical applications provided.